-- 3.1 Planning permission is sought for the change of use of the property from a dwellinghouse (Class C3) to a dwellinghouse (Class C3) or House of Multiple Occupation (HMO) (Class C4) use with up to six individuals living together. - 3.2 The proposed internal accommodation, as shown in Figure 4 below, comprises the following: - Ground Floor One bedroom (with a shower, toilet and handbasin ensuite), WC; tanks room, Kitchen/Dining room; - First Floor Three bedrooms (one with a shower, toilet and handbasin ensuite) and a shared shower room (with a toilet and handbasin ensuite); - Second Floor Two bedrooms (each with a shower, toilet and handbasin ensuite). - 3.3 The Applicant intends to construct a single storey rear extension, a rear/side extension, a rear dormer extension within the main roof and insert two rooflights within the front roof slope under permitted development, as shown in the drawing below, to facilitate the enlargement of the property before undertaking the proposed change of use.
+- 3.1 Planning permission is sought for the change of use of the property from a dwellinghouse (Class C3) to a dwellinghouse (Class C3) or House of Multiple Occupation (HMO) (Class C4) use with up to six individuals living together. - 3.2 The proposed internal accommodation, as shown in Figure 4 below, comprises the following: - Ground Floor One bedroom (with a shower, toilet and handbasin ensuite), lounge; tanks room, Kitchen/Dining room; - First Floor Three bedrooms (each with a shower, toilet and handbasin ensuite); - Second Floor Two bedrooms (each with a shower, toilet and handbasin ensuite). - 3.3 The Applicant intends to construct a single storey rear extension, a small rear/side extension, a rear dormer extension within the main roof and insert two rooflights within the front roof slope under permitted development, as shown in the drawing below, to facilitate the enlargement of the property before undertaking the proposed change of use.
 The extensions and alterations can be completed under permitted development regardless of whether the property is in Class C3 or C4 use.